sebastiancaballero/ecs-fargate-microservices-app/README.md

 - CI/CD pipeline automated deployments from code to production
 - Infrastructure is fully reproducible using Terraform

-## 🧠 System Design & Engineering Thinking

-### 🎯 Project Goal

-This project was designed to simulate a real-world production deployment, not just demonstrate tool usage.

-The objective was to build a scalable, automated microservices system that reflects how modern cloud infrastructure is designed, deployed, and operated in a production environment.

 ---

 ## ⚙️ Key Design Decisions